ejp-rd-vp/resource-metadata-schema/README.md

 You can apply the JSON-LD context from [resource_level_metadata.jsonld] to any JSON document to generate an RDF representation.
 An example of a resource entry in
 RDF turtle format is in [examples/orphanet_24435.ttl]

+## Use cases

+* Provide minimal metadata to describe a rare disease registry or biobank, or a catalog of registries or biobanks.
+The metadata should be sufficent to expose data aboutthese resource through the virtual platform
+* Provide a uniform way for resources to expose the primary disease using a Orphanet code so that resources can be searched by disease in the virtual platform
+* Provide a mechanism to identify resources and harmonise duplicate resources across catalogs
+* Provide geographical infomation so resources can be filtered by country in the VP
+* Expose if resources contain data about individuals with a rare disease e.g. a patient registry
+* Expose if resources provide metrics about individuals, suchs as number of cases
+* Expose if a resource has access to biological samples, such as tissue or cell ines.
+* Expose if the resource has further contact information
+* ...